Student work on a vase in the pottery studio

 Photo Image Making

-Learn the fundamentals of photographic practice, gain an understanding of its connections to the contemporary art world, and explore personal applications of the photography and photo image creation.
+Learn the fundamentals of photographic practice, gain an understanding of its connections to the contemporary art world, and explore personal applications of photography and photo image creation.
+Learn the technical fundamentals and foundations of photography, as well as the visual language and aesthetics.

 Pottery